pingcap/docs/tidb-cloud/use-htap-cluster.md

 > **Note:**
 >
-> Serverless Tier clusters have TiFlash support and can disable TiFlash.
+> Serverless Tier clusters support TiFlash.
+You can not disable TiFlash.

 TiKV data is not replicated to TiFlash by default.
 You can select which table to replicate to TiFlash using the following SQL statement: